 Annually ranked among the most elite programs of its kind, the Graduate Tax Program at Georgetown University Law Center offers a unique combination of full-time and adjunct faculty and the most extensive tax curriculum in the country.
-Starting in the fall of 2014, students who are not present in the Washington, DC area will have the opportunity to earn an Executive LL.M. degree in Taxation, which can be completed entirely by distance learning.
-The Executive LL.M. in Taxation offers students the same high-quality instruction and learning experience as the traditional LL.M. in taxation, but allows students the flexibility to attend class and complete assignments at times that are convenient to the student.
+Students who are not present in the Washington, DC area will have the opportunity to earn an Executive LL.M. degree in Taxation, which can be completed entirely by distance learning.
+The Executive LL.M. in Taxation offers students the same high-quality instruction and learning experience as the on-campus LL.M. in Taxation, but allows students the flexibility to attend class and complete assignments at times that are convenient to the student.

 The Executive LL.M. program requires the completion of 24 academic credits.
 Students may pursue the Executive LL.M. degree on a full-time or a part-time basis.
 Full-time students must normally complete their degree requirements within one year.
 Part-time students must generally complete their degree requirements within three years (with possible extensions for up to two additional years).